iPhone Improvements — An Open Letter to Steve

 Also note that the headset has a button for answering calls.
 Emails can be synced by using IMAP as the protocol (though it doesn’t help those with POP3 accounts).

-5. Comment author tobi says:
+5. tobi says:

 don’t know what type of iphone you have, but landscaping mode IS working in both directions on my iphone!

-6. Comment author (post author) Website icon Daniel Gattermann says:
+6. (post author) Daniel Gattermann says:

 Thanks for the reminder Tobi!
 I just forgot to update my post.

-7. Comment author Adrian Spiteri (Malta) says:
+7. Adrian Spiteri (Malta) says:

 I have been using iphone for the past 4week and it does have lots of restrictions such ase: